-These money-saving tips for discount tickets to Tokyo Disneyland & DisneySea in 2023 will help you find deals and buy the best tickets for Disney’s parks in Japan.
-This will prevent you from having issues on the days when Tokyo Disney Resort tickets sell-out, avoiding potential headaches and frustration.
-(Updated November 1, 2022.)
+These money-saving tips for discount tickets to Tokyo Disneyland & DisneySea in 2024 will help you find deals and buy the best tickets for Disney’s parks in Japan.
+This will prevent you from having issues on the days when Tokyo Disney Resort tickets sell out, avoiding potential headaches and frustration.
+(Updated January 26, 2024.)

 Multi-day tickets are not being sold, nor are Annual Passes.
 This is due to Tokyo Disney Resort continuing to limit capacity, likely with the expectation of more pent-up demand going forward.
-To the latter point, 1-day tickets were via lotto at one point and sold out quickly following that.
-That ceased to be the case a while ago, but a recent “Wakuwari” discount that runs through January 31, 2023 once again caused a spike in demand.
-Our expectation is that multi-day ticket sales will resume at some point in Winter 2023, but honestly, we expected them to return months ago.
+Our expectation is that multi-day ticket sales will resume at some point in 2024, but honestly, we expected them to return months ago.
 So who knows!

-In practice, we attempted to purchase tickets with over a dozen different US-issued credit cards, all of which have 3-D Secure Authentication enabled.
+We’ve attempted to purchase tickets directly from TDR with over a dozen different US-issued credit cards, all of which have 3-D Secure Authentication enabled.
 Despite the card issuers accepting the transactions, Tokyo Disney Resort denied them.
 We called multiple different issuing banks, all of which indicated the problem was on TDR’s end and not theirs–that they did not block the transaction.
 (This was corroborated by online banking, which showed the transactions going through before immediately being refunded by TDR.)

 We spent days trying to sort this out, even contacting Tokyo Disney Resort to no avail.
 We have had multiple other friends attempt the same, all “achieving” identical results.
 To make a long story short, it is not currently possible to book on Tokyo Disney Resort’s official website with a U.S. issued credit card.
 (Or at least, any of the few dozen we and others we know have tried.)

 This leaves you with a couple of alternatives.
-First, you can roll the dice and hope that tickets for your dates do not sell out prior to your arrival in Japan.
+You could roll the dice and hope that tickets for your dates do not sell out prior to your arrival in Japan.
 Once you get there, you can either purchase from convenience stores or at the on-site hotels (Disney-branded or third party).
 All of these hotels supposedly set aside tickets for on-site guests.

 Once you purchase tickets from Klook (or wherever), you’ll want to link them to the official Tokyo Disney Resort app in order to use them for features like Standby Pass (to access select attractions and shops) and Disney Premier Access (paid FastPass).
 While the official website indicates that you need to print tickets on a certain size of paper for entry, the digital version works just fine.